-Figure 4 shows the change in median frequency of the muscle activity over the entire period of the forward leaning task for one participant.
-The external load was adapted based on the results of visit 1 to induce a measurable change in median frequency in the lumbar erector spinae.
-On an inter-subject average level, the slopes of all muscles were less steep when performing the task in the Exo condition compared to the NoExo condition, figure 3(b).
-This flattening of the slope was 44.0% for the gluteus maximus, 20.1% for the erector spinae at the thoracic level and 10.1% in the quadratus lumborum.
-The flatting of the slope of the gluteus maximus was larger (44.0%NoExo), than the change in muscle activity (16,3%NoExo), the effect size is similar for both changes (d{RMS} = 0.71 and d{MDF} = 0.69).
-The slope of the regression lines was significantly less steep for the quadratus lumborum (p = 0.008) and gluteus maximus (p = 0.045), see table 2.
+Figure 4 shows the change in MDF of the muscle activity over the entire period of the forward leaning task for one participant.
+The external load was adapted based on the results of visit 1 to induce a measurable change in MDF in the lumbar erector spinae.
+On an inter-subject average level, the slopes of all muscles were less steep when performing the task in the Exo condition compared to the NoExo condition, Figure 3(b).
+This flattening of the slope was 44.0% for the gluteus maximus, 20.1% for the erector spinae at the thoracic level, and 10.1% for the quadratus lumborum.
+The flatting of the slope of the gluteus maximus was larger (44.0% NoExo) than the change in muscle activity (16.3% NoExo), and the effect size is similar for both changes ($d{RMS} = 0.71$ and $d{MDF} = 0.69$).
+The slope of the regression lines was significantly less steep for the quadratus lumborum (p = .008) and gluteus maximus (p = .045), see Table 2.